 This course continues the work begun in the Lower class, combining the study of Language and Literature throughout the year.
-The study of Composition and Rhetoric is begun.
+The study of Composition and Rhetoric is begun with the aid of a text book.
 Constant practice in theme writing and in the application of the principles of Rhetoric to the literature read.